 - Lent 2014: Algorithms (IA), part I, 4 supervisions/group

 I have previously been an intern at both Microsoft (2010) and Google (2013), where I have worked in infrastructure teams dealing with performance evaluation and service configuration, respectively.
 My time within both companies has helped me gain valuable experience and a better understanding of real-world requirements at scale.
-This continues to drive my passion towards doing research that has a real impact and solves challenging engineering problems.
+This continues to drive my interests towards research that has a real impact and solves challenging engineering problems.

 I have graduated (B.Eng.) as valedictorian from the "Gh.
 Asachi" Technical University of Iasi, Romania.
 My bachelor thesis dealed with real-time object recognition in video streams using interest point detectors.
 I have obtained a M.Sc. in Distributed Systems from the same university, with a research stint in the Institute of Computer Graphics and Algorithms from the Vienna University of Technology, during an ERASMUS Scholarship.